-Western Europe Desk - Internship position
+Western Europe Desk - Internship position or volunteer

 Duration: 6 months

 Conditions: the internships are within the framework of a University course and are unpaid, but local transport is fully reimbursed and a small daily allowance for lunch is provided.